palantir/gradle-plugin-testing/README.md

     static final String CONJURE = "com.palantir.conjure:conjure:4.10.1";
 ```

 Once these tests are written, the versions of the plugins are often not updated, even when the project under test keeps its dependencies of those plugins up-to-date.
 This can cause tests to fail when the plugin is updated not because the plugin is bad, but because there is an incompatibility in the old versions of plugins used in the integration tests.
-This can often happen with gradle version bumps.
+This can often happen with Gradle version bumps.

-When applied to a project, the plugin-testing plugin scans the `testRuntimeClasspath` configuration for the project and passes all dependencies to the test task as a system property.
+When applied to a project, the `gradle-plugin-testing` plugin scans the `testRuntimeClasspath` configuration for the project and passes all dependencies to the test task as a system property.
 The version of the dependencies can then be resolved when tests are run and written into generated files.  e.g.

 ```groovy
 import static com.palantir.gradle.plugintesting.TestDepVersions.resolve